resources / blog /

 “Today I dropped it by mistake and most of the screen has broken… the screen of the Tab S6 Lite costs around 137.54 USD.” a Redditor expressed this frustration.

 Tablets are supposed to be simple, reliable, everyday devices, less complicated than laptops and more capable than phones.
-Yet somehow, they end up costing even more to fix and keep alive when you do not have a warranty.
+Yet somehow, they end up costing even more to fix and keep alive.

-During holiday season, electronics prices usually drop somewhere between 20% and 30%, which means a $300 tablet often falls to around $210 to $240.
+During most big sales, electronics prices usually drop somewhere between 20% and 30%, which means a $300 tablet often falls to around $210 to $240.
 On the surface, that looks like a good seasonal win.
 But once you look at repair prices, it does not add up.

-Tablet repairs can range from $40 to $350 depending on the issue.
-Screen replacements sit around $150 to $350, and battery repairs usually land between $40 and $120.
-It does not take much for one small failure to cancel out everything you saved.
+Tablet repairs can cost hundreds of dollars, depending on the issue.
+Screen replacements sit around $150 to $650, and battery repairs usually land between $50 and $150.
+It does not take much for one small failure to cancel out everything you’ve saved.

-Tariffs keep shifting, parts like batteries and chips fluctuate, and no one really knows what repairs will cost a year from now.
+The situation gets more dire when you consider that tariffs keep shifting.
+Parts like batteries and chips fluctuate, and no one really knows what repairs will cost a year from now.

-Because whenever you think of the worst-case moments, like your tablet getting swiped during Christmas decoration or a cocoa spilling over it, there is always protection out there that can help.
+Because whenever things break or fail, there is almost always protection out there that can help.

 What a Manufacturer Tablet Warranty Actually Covers